-Most of you know that sewing and alteration services are regularly offered here at Stacey Sansom Designs.
+Most of you know that sewing and alteration services are a regular offering here at Stacey Sansom Designs.
 It is what we do.
-There are still endless questions about what is actually done.
-The goal of this progress report is to illustrate the items Stacey Sansom Designs works on and the services provided.
-This is not intended to be all-encompassing.
+Unfortunately, there are still endless questions about what is actually done when an item comes in for alterations.
+This is why we are introducing Progress Reports post series.

 Progress Report Introduction

-Progress reports from Stacey Sansom Designs will highlight the work done and are not intended to be all-inclusive.
+Progress reports from Stacey Sansom Designs will only highlight the work done and are not intended to be all-inclusive.

 How often will progress reports be give?

 Progress reports every week would be ideal.
-Realistically, Stacey Sansom Designs can commit to end-of-month progress reports.
+Realistically, Stacey Sansom Designs can only commit to end-of-month progress reports.
 These will highlight the work completed that month.

 What the progress reports are not